 Both of these conditions must be identified by your doctor to determine the correct course of treatment to provide relief as psoriasis and eczema respond to different treatment.

-Symptoms of psoriasis or eczema can appear as raised red and itchy marks, scaly skin, cracked skin, plaques.
+Can appear as raised red and itchy marks, scaly skin, cracked skin, plaques.

 Flare-ups of psoriasis can be prevented with a healthy lifestyle of diet, exercise, limited stress, and reduced alcohol consumption.
-Avoidance of dry weather and use of a humidifier may also help.
+Avoidance of dry weather and the use of a humidifier may also help.
 Eczema flare-ups can be minimised by avoiding allergens, regular moisturising, avoidance of extreme weather and stress regulation.